mikkurogue/mikkurogue/README.md

 I will say, Go is a superior language to TS.
 There, I said it.
 Fight me.

-Anyhow, if you are interested in collaborating or want any advice contact me by sending a message on Github or join the [discord](https://discord.gg/sjuAavPyQt) for my open source cli project.
+Anyhow, if you are interested in collaborating sending a message on Github or join the [discord](https://discord.gg/sjuAavPyQt) for my open source cli project.
+I'm always open to join in on a project too!

 I am a certified LinkedIn hater - very rarely do I check LinkedIn so that isn't something I recommend trying to contact me through.